About

-Carolyn Oliver is a writer, poet, editor, and reviewer.
-She is the author of Inside the Storm I Want to Touch the Tremble (forthcoming in 2022 from the University of Utah Press), selected by Matthew Olzmann for the Agha Shahid Ali Prize in Poetry.
-Her chapbooks are Mirror Factory (Bone & Ink Press, 2022) and Dearling (dancing girl press, forthcoming 2022).
+Carolyn Oliver is a poet, writer, editor, teacher, and reviewer.
+She is the author of Whale Garden (forthcoming from River River Books in 2027), The Alcestis Machine (Acre 2024) and Inside the Storm I Want to Touch the Tremble (University of Utah Press, 2022), selected by Matthew Olzmann for the Agha Shahid Ali Prize in Poetry.
+Her chapbooks are Mirror Factory (Bone & Ink Press, 2022), Dearling (dancing girl press, 2022), and Night Ocean (Seven Kitchens Press, 2023).

-Her writing appears in Smartish Pace, Plume, Cincinnati Review, The Common, On the Seawall, FIELD, Indiana Review, The Massachusetts Review, Cherry Tree, The Fiddlehead, Copper Nickel, Thrush, Michigan Quarterly Review, Booth, The South Carolina Review, Tin House Online, SmokeLong Quarterly, 32 Poems, Southern Indiana Review, America, Beloit Poetry Journal, Tahoma Literary Review, and Beyond Earth’s Edge: The Poetry of Spaceflight (University of Arizona Press, 2020), among other journals and anthologies.
+Carolyn’s writing appears in Smartish Pace, Plume, The London Magazine, Cincinnati Review, The Common, On the Seawall, Ecotone, Indiana Review, The Massachusetts Review, Cherry Tree, The Fiddlehead, Copper Nickel, Michigan Quarterly Review, Booth, The South Carolina Review, Tin House Online, SmokeLong Quarterly, 32 Poems, Southern Indiana Review, America, Beloit Poetry Journal, Tahoma Literary Review, and Beyond Earth’s Edge: The Poetry of Spaceflight (University of Arizona Press, 2020), among other journals and anthologies.

-Carolyn is the winner of the Laurence Goldstein Poetry Prize from Michigan Quarterly Review, selected by Linda Gregerson; the Louisville Literary Arts/The Louisville Review Writer’s Block Prize in Poetry, selected by Maggie Smith; New England Poetry Club’s E.E.
+Carolyn was a 2023-24 Artist in Residence at Mount Auburn Cemetery.
+She is the winner of the Laurence Goldstein Poetry Prize from Michigan Quarterly Review, selected by Linda Gregerson; the Louisville Literary Arts/The Louisville Review Writer’s Block Prize in Poetry, selected by Maggie Smith; New England Poetry Club’s E.E.
 Cummings Award, selected by C. Prudence Arceneaux; and The Worcester Review‘s Frank O’Hara Prize, selected by Rachel McKibbens.
-Carolyn’s writing has been nominated Best New Poets, Best MicroFiction, and for the Pushcart Prize and Best of the Net in both fiction and poetry.
+Carolyn’s writing has been nominated for Best New Poets, Best MicroFiction, and for the Pushcart Prize and Best of the Net in both fiction and poetry.

-She is the editor-in-chief of The Worcester Review, and serves on the board of the Worcester County Poetry Association and on the advisory board of the Mapping Worcester in Poetry Project.
+She served as the editor-in-chief of The Worcester Review from 2021 until 2024.
+She has also served on the board of the Worcester County Poetry Association, on the advisory board of the Mapping Worcester in Poetry Project, and as a mentor for poets in Carlow University’s Madwomen in the Attic Workshops.

-A graduate of The Ohio State University (BA) and Boston University (MA), she also works with a wide range of clients on writing and editing projects.
+A graduate of The Ohio State University (BA) and Boston University (MA), Carolyn works with a wide range of clients on writing and editing projects.
+She enjoys leading workshops and teaching.

 Interviews, Conversations, Recommendations